 The “wiper” term comes from the move you perform as you transition from three-point stance to half-kneeling – you “windshield wipe” your knee to align your body in a half-kneeling stance.

 You pick your hand up off the floor and sit up, then wipe your knee into a split squat position.

 Often times I’ll see people speed this up and simultaneously pick up the hand, sit up, and wipe all at the same time.

-While that’s OK, I prefer to have my clients slow it down, own each movement, and transition from their three-point stance to half-kneeling a bit slower.
+While that’s OK, we prefer to have our members slow it down, own each movement, and transition from their three-point stance to half-kneeling a bit slower.

 The windshield wipe move is TOTALLY OK.
-In fact, MOST people I know do Getup’s this way – I used too as well.
+In fact, MOST people we know do Getup’s this way.

 Optimizing The Getup: Pivot to Half-Kneeling